 'Miserable And Emboldened': If Republicans Lose The House, They'll Be On Defense

-Keeping control of the House would validate President Trump's governing style and it would mean full speed ahead for Hill Republicans to move his agenda.
-But if the GOP loses their majority they'll need to to go on defense to protect President Trump.
+Keeping control of the House would validate President Trump's governing style and mean full speed ahead for Hill Republicans to move his agenda.
+But if the GOP loses its majority it will need to to go on defense to protect Trump.

-When the Democrats lost the House in 2010, they rapidly saw President Obama's legislative agenda die.
+When the Democrats lost the House in 2010, they rapidly saw President Barack Obama's legislative agenda die.

 Former Republican Majority Leader Eric Cantor says that's what Republicans can expect if they fail to maintain their majority.
 "Look, it's no fun to be in perpetual minority, I can tell you that," he says.
 "And especially in the House where a simple majority gives you almost absolute power to again set the agenda and get bills across the floor."

-Cantor says he thinks more Republicans will head for the exits if they lose but Karl Rove, former top adviser to President George W. Bush, has a different prediction about how Republicans will react if they lose the House.
+Cantor says he thinks more Republicans will head for the exits if they lose.
+But Karl Rove, former top adviser to President George W. Bush, has a different prediction about how Republicans will react if they lose the House.

 "I think they will be both miserable and emboldened," says Rove.
 "They'll be miserable because they're in the minority.
 They will be emboldened because if the Democrats take it by a narrow margin, there will be deep divisions within the Democratic Party."

 Republicans will do their best to exacerbate those divisions.
-But one factor that could complicate things for GOP leaders is that most rank and file lawmakers have never served in the minority, and will likely be frustrated at how little they can do to stop bills through committees or on the House floor.
+But one factor that could complicate things for GOP leaders is that most rank-and-file lawmakers have never served in the minority and are likely to be frustrated at how little they can do to stop bills through committees or on the House floor.
 They will instead be forced into a new role that is primarily messaging instead of legislating.

 What if Republicans keep the House?

-If Republicans hang onto their majorities in the House and Senate after two years of protests and marches against the Trump administration, it would be a crushing blow to Democrats.
+If Republicans hang on to their majorities in the House and Senate after two years of protests and marches against the Trump administration, it would be a crushing blow to Democrats.

 President Trump and congressional GOP leaders will see holding the House as validation of their approach to governing.
 Senate Republicans can continue to confirm judges at record rates.
-And both chambers could take another swing at repealing the Affordable Care Act and possibly help President Trump shut down the Mueller investigation.
-Lawmakers also plan to enact additional tax cuts aimed at the middle class and working to promote new trade policies.
+And both chambers could take another swing at repealing the Affordable Care Act and possibly help Trump shut down the Mueller investigation.
+Lawmakers also plan to enact additional tax cuts aimed at the middle class and work to promote new trade policies.

 Senate Majority Leader Mitch McConnell, R-Ky., and other GOP leaders have also been blaming Social Security and Medicare as sources of the ballooning deficit, suggesting cuts and other reforms could be coming if they hold control.